jonathanrsr/biochemical/graphical chart.md

 ## Color Scheme 🎨

 - **1 Color**:
   - Use `color = 'black'` if no other same linestyle are used on the same plot.
+You can use `plt.rcParams['axes.color_cycle']='r'` at the beginning of your code.

 - **2 Colors**:
   - Use `color = 'red'` and `color = 'blue'`.